 An SLP and TVI discuss CVI and the implications for Augmentative and Alternative Communication (AAC)

-CVI Now hosted a live virtual event on CVI and communication, focusing on Augmentative and Alternative Communication (AAC), held on October 28, 2020.
-Sylvia Mangan, Speech-Language Pathologist, and Christopher Russell, Project Coordinator at the New York Deaf-Blind Collaborative and a TVI, presented and answered parent questions about CVI and complex communication needs.
+CVI Now hosted a live virtual event on CVI and communication in 2020, focusing on Augmentative and Alternative Communication (AAC).
+Sylvia Mangan, Speech-Language Pathologist and CVI Coordinator at Perkins, and Christopher Russell, TVI, presented and answered parent questions about CVI and complex communication needs.
 We know that our kids with CVI require life-changing access to thrive and reach their full potential in a world that is not designed for them.
 So thinking about our topic—how does CVI impact the development of communication?
 And what are the implications for assessment and the development of a communication system that is individualized to a child’s unique needs?

 After their presentations, Sylvia and Chris answered questions from parents of children with CVI.